-- To familiarize with propagation of signals through lines and waveguides. - To describe signal propagation at Radio frequencies. - To demonstrate the theory of antennas and their arrays. - To study in detail various modes of radio propagation.
+- To become familiar with propagation of signals through lines and waveguides. - To understand signal propagation at Radio frequencies. - To understand the theory of antennas and their arrays. - To study in detail various modes of radio propagation.

 MODULE I BASICS OF ELECTROMAGNETIC WAVES